top of page

-DEMONSTRATION - The demonstration CDE provides students an opportunity to demonstrate skills and agricultural knowledge as an individual or two-person team.
-Members are given five to eight minutes to demonstrate an ag related skill followed by a question and answer session.
+DEMONSTRATION - The demonstration CDE provides students an opportunity to demonstrate skills and agricultural knowledge as an individual or a team.
+Members are given five to 15 minutes to demonstrate an ag related skill followed by a question and answer session.

 EMPLOYMENT SKILLS - Formally known as Job Interview, participants in this event submit a resume, complete a job application, and participants in mock interviews and practicums with a panel of possible employers.

 EXTEMPORANEOUS PUBLIC SPEAKING - Student contestants will have 30 minutes to prepare and deliver on a topic drawn from several possible subjects related to agriculture.
 Judging is based on the quality and delivery of the speech and the ability to answer questions from the judges.